 Because most stainless steel pots and pans are constructed by mixing various components that include a core constructed of something other than aluminum or copper, They distribute heat more effectively than other pans like carbon steel and cast iron.

-Similar to this, pans made of stainless steel tend to be a bit more expensive; however, they will last many years when you take good maintenance.
+Similar to this, pans made of stainless steel tend to be a bit more expensive; however, they will last many years when maintained.

 Pros of Stainless Steel Skillets:

-- You can cook all the food you want, including steak, without risk of wear or damage.
+- You can cook any food, including steak, without risk of wear or damage.

 - The stainless steel is lightweight and easy to work with.

-- Steel pans made of stainless steel are easy to clean and can be placed in the dishwasher.
+- Stainless steel is easy to clean and can be placed in the dishwasher.

-- Steel pans with stainless steel distribution can distribute heat evenly and cook effectively when cooking at high temperatures.
+- Stainless steel distributes heat evenly and cook effectively when cooking at high temperatures.

 Cons of Stainless Steel Skillets: